defx/dynamo/README.md

 })
 ```

 In the example above, we're telling the browser about a new element called "product-list", and we're providing a factory function that will be called for every new instance of that element on the page.
-The object returned from this factory function is used to configuration our custom element (see [Define](#define) for all the options)
+The object returned from this factory function is used to configure our custom element (see [Define](#define) for all the options)

 Looking back at our Product List example, we want any changes to the `<Select>` option to update the sort order of our products, and the `getState` configuration parameter gives us a nice, simple way to do this...